CarloNicolini/networkqit/doc/reference/infotheory.rst

 Information theory
 ******************

 This module contains classes and functions to work with information theory.
-Here it is possible to compute the spectral entropy as well as the Kullback-Leibler divergence.
+Here it is possible to compute the spectral von Neumann entropy as well as the relative entropy.

 .. automodule:: networkqit.infotheory
 .. autosummary::
    :toctree: generated/

    density